iamieht/ls-ruby/ls-ruby/RB109/Practice/mock_exam_all_topics.md

 In this code snippet, variable shadowing is demonstrated, as the block parameter `number` shadows the local variable `number` initialized in the outer scope.

-**Variable Shadowing** is a mechanism in which a variable initialized in an outer scope cannot be accessed within a block, because a variable with a similar name is used within the block and 'shadows' the one in the outer scope.
+**Variable Shadowing** is a mechanism that comes into play when we have a block that is passed to a method invocation as an argument with a parameter that has the same name as a local variable in the outer scope, preventing access to the outer scope variable.

 #### More examples